 There is silence on the other side of the phone.

 “Sal, are you there?”

-He only calls her Sal when he desperately needs a favour, and he can almost feel her smiling on the other side of the phone.
+He only calls her Sal when he desperately needs a favour, or when he is guilty about something and needs her forgiveness.
+He can almost see her smiling on the other side of the phone.

 “Yea, I am here.
 It is okay, I am on my way.”

 “Who is that woman that your mother came with?” she asks immediately she gets into his house.